Global Intelligence

 Monitoring global, multilingual sources means your organization can:

-- ✅ Gain a more objective and diverse threat perspective, free from single-language silos
+• Gain a more objective and diverse threat perspective from worldwide security communities

 Cyber threats are hyper-local in their origin but global in their impact.
 To protect your business, you need to think like a global analyst.